hari1610/105_SRE_Cloud_computing_AWS/README.md

 - containers in Docker has its own volume
 ##### Installing docker on windows
 - Download the docker desktop from their website
+- follower the installer instructions to complete docker
+- you might have to restart your pc couple of times
+- run ```docker run hello-world``` on CLI to see if docker works

 ### Docker commands
 - download an image